 If you don’t feel like spending money on apps, then you can try Apple iMovie, instead.
 It doesn’t have all the features that Adobe Premier Rush or VSCO X offers, but it has enough to create beautiful clips.
 Since it’s an app from Apple, you can enjoy it for free and without any catch.

-You can use live photos on iPhone in so many situations.
+You can share a live photo from your iPhone in so many situations.
 Of course, the most obvious one is recording short video clips.

 You can also take advantage of live photos if you don’t want to miss capturing the perfect moment.
 Since your phone takes photos before and after you press the shutter button, it guarantees you’ll get the shot you want.
 And since it captures real images, not “screengrabs,” any frame you want to use is going to be high quality.